Adversarial Machine Learning Phases of Matter: More details on the two concrete examples

 After the training was done, we use three different methods, namely FGSM, PGD, and MIM, to generate adversarial examples.
 We find that all these methods work notably well and can generate adversarial examples with success ratio larger than $76\%$ (i.e., for more than $76\%$ of the legitimate samples, these methods can successfully output the corresponding adversarial examples) with the perturbation bounded by $||\delta||_{\infty} \leq 0.2$.
-Partial of our results are plotted in Fig. 3 (b-d) in the main text.
-In order to obtain Fig. 3(b), we randomly choose a sample from the category with topological invariant $\lambda^{(m)}/\pi=1$.
+In order to obtain Fig.~3(b) of the main text, we randomly choose a sample from the category with topological invariant $\chi^{(m)}=1$.
 At the beginning, the classifier can successfully identify this sample with almost unit confidence probability ($\approx 99.5\%$).
 Here, we use MIM to generate adversarial perturbations with restriction $||\delta||_{\infty}\leq 0.05$.
-The classifier will begin to misclassify the slightly modified sample to be in the category $\lambda^{(m)}/\pi=0$ after about three iterations.
-The confidence probability for the misclassification approaches $98\%$ after four iterations and begins to saturate at this value.
-Fig.3(c) in the main text plots the original legitimate sample chosen in Fig. 3(c) and Fig. 3(d) plots its corresponding adversarial example obtained by MIM.
+The classifier will begin to misclassify the slightly modified sample to be in the category $\chi^{(m)}=0$ after about three iterations.
+The confidence probability for the misclassification approaches $98\%$ after four iterations and begins to saturate at this value. \diff{The original legitimate sample is shown in Fig. \ref{fig:attmap_Chiral}(a) and Fig. \ref{fig:attmap_Chiral}(b) plots its corresponding adversarial example obtained by MIM.
 As discussed in Eq. (\ref{density}), each density matrix is represented by a vector $\mathbf{b}$ of length eight.
-For easy visualization, in Fig. 3(c-d) in the main text we plot only the first component of $\mathbf{b}$, namely $b_1$, for each momentum point.
-We mention that one can also use the experimental data obtained recently in Ref. \cite{Lian2019Machine} with a solid-state simulator to generate adversarial examples.
+For ease of visualization, in Fig. \ref{fig:attmap_Chiral}(a-b) we plot only the first component of $\mathbf{b}$, namely $b_1$, for each momentum point. } We mention that one can also use the experimental data obtained recently in Ref. \cite{Lian2019Machine} with a solid-state simulator to generate adversarial examples.
 This is also observed in our our numerical simulations.

+\diff{To demonstrate why this adversarial example can mislead the powerful topological phase classifier, we study the activation map of each kernel in the first convolutional layer.
+We find that the sixth kernel has totally different activation patterns on topologically trivial and nontrivial phases, implying the classifier uses this kernel as a strong indicator for different phases.
+To verify this statement in depth, we calculate the correlations between the sixth kernel's activation maps on $\chi^{(m)}=0,1,-2$ phases.
+The metric we use is Normalized Cross Correlation (NCC) $\rho$, which is expressed as the following: